gh-drourke/git_bump/README.md

 (to implement: only if it has a version number that corresponds to a local tag commit.)

-3. A 'suggested tag' is offered based on the next in a sequence.
+3. A 'suggested tag' is offered based on the latest tag in a sequence.

 4. Tags may not be reused.